Ghostlance: Echo Knight Warlock Build Guide

 For games with a free starting Feat, a race with innate spellcasting fulfills the requirement of War Caster and allows you to start Fighter for the benefit of Constitution save proficiency and the marginal upgrade from Medium to Heavy Armor.

-War Caster also improves concentration save and bypasses the free hand for somatic casting requirement, something any character with spellcasting would welcome.
+War Caster also improves concentration saving throws and bypasses the free hand for somatic casting requirement, something any character with spellcasting would welcome.

 Class: Warlock